pbnjcub/phase-04-project-backend/README.md

 MVC - Model, View, Controller
+Model - communicates with the database, inherits from Active Record
+    Students have many Classes, through Assignments
-Model - communicates with the database, inherits from Active Record View - displays the data to the client (browser) handled by react Controller - interacts between the Model and the View
+    Classes have many Students, through Assignments View - displays the data to the client (browser) handled by react Controller - interacts between the Model and the View => this is the request response flow